 Almost always the conversation revolved around characteristics -“team player”, “fast thinker”, “self-motivated” - all labels that recognise a trait but aren’t particularly informative.
 It’s not very helpful to tell someone they need to be a “team player”.
 We needed to tell them what a team player does.
 What a team player looks like.
 How a team player behaves.

 That would enable us to be really clear in our explanations of what individuals needed to change and how.
-Behaviours set clear expectations that everyone can aspire to, evaluate and feedback on with consistency and certainty.

-Identifying our high performance behaviours
+Identifying our high-performance behaviours